Heather Ann & Luke’s Wedding

 a closer look at Heather Ann & Lukes Wedding – Summer 2019

 We had the privilege of providing our tents for some of the most beautiful weddings imaginable last year.
-One that really stuck in our minds was that of Heather Ann & Luke held at ‘a wedding in the wood‘ in maldon, Essex.
+One that really stuck in our minds was Heather & Luke’s wedding, held at ‘a wedding in the wood‘ in maldon, Essex.
 Using our tipis and help from a variety of local suppliers they achieved an amazing atmosphere for their big day.
 We took the time to speak with Heather Ann after the wedding to get feedback on her experience with Events Under Canvas.
 Providing insight and tips that you may find useful if you are planning a wedding for later this year anywhere in the South and East of England.

 tell us about your original wedding day vision: